 If you knew about the original MiniLab, you might know that it came with a full version of Analog Lab and around 5000 presets.
 So, in that sense, it’s a little disappointing that it’s been downsized.
 However, in terms of quality, it’s stunning, and there are some reasonable upgrade offers.

-However, we would still place the Arturia MiniLab Mk2 somewhere near the top of its class in this area.
+However, I would still place the Arturia MiniLab Mk2 somewhere near the top of its class in this area.
 The keys are synth-action, and they are surprisingly responsive.

 Build quality is an area where you have to come and go a little with keyboard controllers this size.
 They are small and relatively cheap, so it makes no sense to manufacture them with heavy-duty materials.
 Plastic is pretty standard, but there’s still a significant improvement from the first generation MiniLab.